harrycresswell/harry/content/articles/hugo-algolia.md

 With that said, any feedback you might have would be very welcome.
 [Drop me a tweet](https://twitter.com/harrycresswell) or [send me a message](/contact/).
 I’d be happy to hear from others exploring the world of serverless.

-*Note: In the next part we’ll build the front end, so users can interface with our content and see the power of Algolia on a Hugo static site.*
+_Note: In [part 2 of this article](https://harrycresswell.com/articles/hugo-algolia-2/) we’ll build the front end, so users can interface with our content and see the power of Algolia on a Hugo static site._

 <p class="Message">You can download the <a href="https://github.com/harrycresswell/hugolia">project files over on Github</a>.
 Bare in mind they also include code for the front end which is coming up in the next part.</p>